cds-hooks/docs/docs/specification/current.md

 ### Coding

-The CDSHooksCoding data type captures the concept of a code.
+The **Coding** data type captures the concept of a code.
 A code is understood only when the given code, code-system, and a optionally a human readable display are available.
 This coding type is a standalone data type in CDS Hooks modeled after a trimmed down version of the [FHIR Coding data type](http://hl7.org/fhir/datatypes.html#Coding).

 Field | Optionality | Type | Description
 ----- | ----- | ----- | --------